Investing in families

 They are a child’s first teachers and act as role models in how to act and how to experience the world around them.
 By nurturing and teaching children during their early years, families play an important role in making sure children are ready to learn when they enter school.
 Children thrive when parents are able to actively promote their positive growth and development.
 Every parent knows that it’s sometimes difficult to do this important work without help, support, and additional resources.

-The Trustees believe that support for families is important in enabling every young person to have the opportunity to meet his or her full potential.
+The Trustees believe that support for families is important in enabling every young person to have the opportunity to meet their full potential.
 Too many face huge barriers and although they may have the same aspirations as their peers, many are deprived of opportunity.
 The reasons can be numerous and complex.

 The Charity is interested to hear from organisations working with broken families where substance abuse, conflict, violence, emotional detachment, debt, and homelessness have the potential to damage the life chances of the children of the family.
 They look to help organisations counter the negative effect on children.